newresu/fit-tnt/README.md

 ]; // 2x3
 const b = [6, 12]; // or [[6],[12]]

-// configuration
-const opts = {
-  pseudoInverseFallback: true,
-  maxIterations: 5,
-  preconditionTrick: true,
-};
-// run it.
 try {
-  const tnt = new TNT(A, b);
+  // fallbacks to pseudo inverse const { xBest, mse, method } = new TNT(A, b);
-  console.log(tnt.xBest, tnt.mse, tnt.method); // ...
-  //xBest.to1DArray() if you want as array.
 } catch (e) {
   console.error(e);
 }
 ```

+It uses a modified preconditioning algorithm, still based off [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression), aiming to improve the condition number (and convergence.)

+Use `preconditionTrick: false` to disable this (fallbacks to a closer implementation of the paper's method.)

 <details>